peterhinch/micropython-async/TUTORIAL.md

 ## 7.6 Socket programming

+There are two basic approaches to socket programming under `uasyncio`.
+By default sockets block until a specified read or write operation completes.
+`uasyncio` supports blocking sockets by using `select.poll` to prevent them from blocking the scheduler.
+In most cases it is simplest to use this mechanism.
+Example client and server code may be found in the `client_server` directory.
+The `userver` application uses `select.poll` explicitly to poll the server socket.
+The client sockets use it implicitly in that the `uasyncio` stream mechanism employs it.

+Note that `socket.getaddrinfo` currently blocks.
+The time will be minimal in the example code but if a DNS lookup is required the blocking period could be substantial.

+The second approach to socket programming is to use nonblocking sockets.
+This adds complexity but is necessary in some applications, notably where connectivity is via WiFi (see below).

+At the time of writing (March 2019) support for TLS on nonblocking sockets is under development.
+Its exact status is unknown (to me).

 The use of nonblocking sockets requires some attention to detail.
 If a nonblocking read is performed, because of server latency, there is no guarantee that all (or any) of the requested data is returned.
 Likewise writes may not